 The cranberry and raspberry juice stains are among the hardest ones to remove if dried.
 Because of their vivid color, they would utterly ruin the appearance of your rug.
 So you better get into action as soon as somebody spills the berry juice on the rug.

 In this guideline, we outlined these simple steps to get berry stains like cranberry and raspberry juice out of the rug without a mess.
 It also works well for any other fruit juice stain like beets.

 You can follow the guideline to get rid of any berry stains and make your rug win its charm back again!

 “Removing any type of berry stain can be a real headache because when the skin of the berry is broken or pierced the colorant separates and spreads”

-Place the cloth over the stain working from the outside in, gently blotting up as much of the stain with the solution.
+Place the cloth over the stain from the outside and gently blot it up with the solution.

 Repeat the botting each time with a clean cloth until to get the berry juice out entirely.

 Rinse the rug with water and blot with a clean cloth until dry.